 We thank The Andrew W. Mellon Foundation for their generous support of this initiative and the Pulitzer Prizes for their partnership.

-Three public programs will take place in March 2019:
+Three public programs took place in Spring 2019:

 Listen to an interview with Georgia Humanities and “A Closer Look” host Rose Scott on WABE: https://bit.ly/2UUBL7E